 How does it compare to other credit-building cards?

 If you want to build credit with a secured credit card, you have additional options.
 The Discover it® Secured credit card also requires a refundable security deposit that affects how high your credit line is.
 A $200 deposit gives cardholders access to a $200 credit line, while a $500 deposit gives cardholders access to a $500 credit line.
-There’s no annual fee, with a 24.49% Variable purchase APR.

 The Discover it® Secured credit card enables cardholders to earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter, automatically.
 Plus, earn unlimited 1% cash back on all other purchases.
 If you’re able to afford a higher minimum deposit, you can get a lower APR and better rewards with this card compared to the Capital One® Secured Mastercard®.